Last Updated on July 3, 2021 by Harold Harrell

 Is ground from pearl barley and is gluten-free.
 Pearl barley is used in many soups, but when grounded and added to other flours.
 It can add a sweetness, earthy flavor to any loaf.

-Is a gluten free flour made from cooked dried, ground potatoes.
-This flour can be combined with other flours to make a gluten free bread.
+Potato flour s a gluten free flour made from cooked dried, ground potatoes.
+This flour can be combined with other flours to make a gluten-free bread.

 Contains a high protein content, along with eight essential amino acids.
 Adding some of this flour can add a lot of nutrients to a loaf of bread.